Enforcing a Judgment

 Defendants

-Judgments are satisfied when money is paid to the plaintiff.
-When the defendant pays the amount owed to the plaintiff, the plaintiff has to give the defendant and file with the clerk a written statement that the judgment has been satisfied.
+Judgments are satisfied when the money owed under the judgment is fully paid to the creditor.
+When the debtor pays the amount owed to the creditor, the creditor must provide the debtor with a written statement that the judgment has been satisfied.
+The creditor must also file the statement with the court clerk.

 Read the Rule: Md.
 Rule 2-626 and 3-626